Updated May 1, 2026

 Wear a helmet with the chin strap fastened.

-Only about half of the children CHOC treated for e-bike injuries were wearing a helmet.
-No matter the age, or minimum requirements of the local laws, all children and adolescents should wear a helmet when using any e-bike, manual bike, scooter, etc.
+Only about half of the children Rady Children’s treated for e-bike injuries were wearing a helmet.
+In California, anyone under 18 is required to wear a helmet when riding a bike (even when they are a passenger on a bike).
+No matter the age or local laws, all children and adolescents should wear a helmet when using any e-bike, manual bike, scooter, etc.

 Don’t ride on an e-bike with another rider.